DCS-training/Understanding-Creating-WordEmbeddings/README.md

 The tutorial also includes the training code so that participants can see how such models are normally created.

 ---
-# Getting Started in Python
+# Getting Started in Python (for R, please scroll down)

 ### Setting up for the word embedding tutorial in python